Ctrlpanel-gg/docs/docs/Installation/getting-started.md

 ### Extra Dependency Used on this Dashboard

-You need to install this, use the appropriate php version (php -v) Extra dependency used for handling currency's
+You need to install this, use the appropriate PHP version (php -v) Extra dependency used for handling currency's

 ```bash